 - Videos are only shown in full screen and vertical so are already optimised for mobile filming.

-- Ensure you write a catchy video title (max 75 characters), detailed description (links can be added here) and a cover image to your video to help stand out.
+- Ensure you write a catchy video title (max 75 characters), detailed description using chosen keywords and hashtags (links can be added here) and a cover image to your video to help it stand out.

 From traditional television shows to YouTube, Snapchat’s disappearing videos to Facebook live and Periscope, the popularity of videos has been steadily increasing.
 It’s important businesses recognise the impact Instagram TV or stories can have on their target audience and start creating engaging content on the platform.